The American Judiciary’s Problems Run Far Deeper than Amy Coney Barrett’s Confirmation

 Photo courtesy of The Hill.

-In an October 15 ABC News town hall, former Vice President Joe Biden surprised reporters by making a new statement on his plan regarding court packing—a hotly contested issue throughout US history, but most recently following the seat vacancy of the late Justice Ruth Bader Ginsburg this September.
+In an Oct.
+15 ABC News town hall, former Vice President Joe Biden surprised reporters by making a new statement on his plan regarding court packing — a hotly contested issue throughout US history, but most recently following the seat vacancy of the late Justice Ruth Bader Ginsburg this September.

 His promise to reveal his campaign’s position on expanding the court before Election Day was certainly bold.
 However, it became increasingly apparent in following weeks that this was just another politician’s misleading attempt to assuage a controversial media question.
-After Barrett’s confirmation on October 26, an act which was denounced by Democrat politicians across the board, Biden remained silent on the issue of court packing.
+After Barrett’s confirmation on Oct.
+26, an act denounced by Democrats across the board, Biden remained silent on the issue of court packing.
 As of his presidential victory this weekend, the American people still do not know the future of America’s judiciary under Biden’s watch.

 The contentious nature of court packing during this particular election cycle stems from a precedent set in 2016 by Senate majority leader Mitch McConnell during the Obama administration.
 Like Justice Ginsburg’s passing, Justice Antonin Scalia’s death occurred during an election year and provided a vacant seat for the President to nominate a new justice to the Supreme Court.
 Obama’s pick to fill this seat, Judge Merrick Garland, was denied by McConnell, whose case was that it was an election year and that the new President-elect should nominate the new justice.
 That way, the American people could somehow have a say in the decision in a transitive manner, Sen. McConnell argued.
 The vacant seat was then filled by conservative Neil Gorsuch, appointed by President Trump.